Parking Frequently Asked Questions

 What do I do if a parking meter does not work?

 Note the number on the parking meter and the street name.
 Call the Customer Service Centre (705-474-0400) immediately to inform them.
-The meter will be reviewed and if the meter is not functioning properly, parking enforcement will be altered.
+The meter will be reviewed and if the meter is not functioning properly, parking maintenance will be alerted.

 What are the monthly rental rates for parking?